Your Visit to NAY

 What do I wear for classes? | No shoes.
 Comfortable clothing.

 Please remove shoes in the reception area to help keep the studio floor clean and to be respectful of traditions.
 Wear anything you are comfortable to move in!
 Baggy shirts for yoga are not always the best option as they may end up sliding over your face when in poses like down-dog.
 Also, ditch the socks during classes, but if you want them for cool-downs, layers are encouraged.
 If you can, please avoid strong perfumes/cologne/oils because it is a smaller space.

-Payment is due in advance for Fitness classes and our special events and workshops including SUP.
-These classes have limited space.
+Payment is due if registering in advance.
+Walk-ins are welcome to weekly classes, space permitting.
+Fitness classes tend to fill a week in advance since these classes have limited space.
 If there is a cancellation at least 5 hours before the class payment will be refunded to the client's account for future use (48 hours for SUP classes).

 Parking | Lots in front and behind the building.